 Another issue arises in determining how the magnitude and likelihood determinations interact.
 Some might interpret the standard to mean that the magnitude and probability determinations should be considered equal – in other words, an amount that does not create a significant reversal could meet a lower likelihood threshold than the probable threshold set by the standard.
 However, it is important to remember that the core principle of the standard is to “recognize revenue to depict the transfer of promised goods and services to customers in an amount that reflects the consideration to which the entity expects to be entitled in exchange for those goods and services” (ASC 606-10-05-3).
 It is inconsistent with the core principle to include any amount in the transaction price, regardless of magnitude, if the entity does not expect to be entitled to that amount.
 Therefore, we conclude that the probability determination should have a higher priority than the magnitude of a potential reversal.

-Based on non-authoritative examples, it seems that many practitioners are comfortable constraining amounts that are 60% likely to not reverse, and similarly comfortable recognizing revenue for amounts that are 80% likely to not reverse.
-Determining the treatment for amounts that fall into this range of 60% to 80% likely to not reverse will require significant judgment.
+Based on non-authoritative examples, it seems that many practitioners are comfortable constraining amounts that are 60 percent likely to not reverse, and similarly comfortable recognizing revenue for amounts that are 80 percent likely to not reverse.
+Determining the treatment for amounts that fall into this range of 60 percent to 80 percent likely to not reverse will require significant judgment.
 Entities that frequently deal with contracts that include variable amounts might be tempted to make a policy election that sets a bright line somewhere in this range, and include variable amounts that are above that line, while constraining those that are below the bright line.
 While this approach is appealing because of its simplicity, entities that do so must also be aware that such bright line tests create opportunities for manipulation of estimates of the probability.
 At a minimum, some kind of controls would need to be in place to ensure that appropriate scrutiny exists for estimates of the likelihood of reversals of variable consideration.

-Scrutinizing the magnitude of a potential reversal (in addition to considering the probability) will take a higher priority when the cumulative probability of a given amount being realized is within this 60-80% range.
-As the size of a potential reversal increases relative to the contract, it becomes more important that management have substantive support for its assertion that a potential reversal is not probable.
+Scrutinizing the magnitude of a potential reversal (in addition to considering the probability) will take a higher priority when the cumulative probability of a given amount being realized is within this 60 to 80 percent range.
+As the size of a potential reversal increases relative to the contract, it becomes more important that management has substantive support for its assertion that a potential reversal is not probable.

 Comparison to 605